 Enter Maru.
 A resident of Buenos Aires, Maru studied in my hometown of St. Louis when we were in high school.
 She stayed with a good friend of ours during her time in our city, and they kept in touch in the 15 years since.
 Fortunately for us, we were introduced to Maru on our second day in the city.
 She took us to lunch, we drank wine, she showed us around, we drank more wine, and we ended up hanging out with her for the rest of the day, including an extremely late night dinner at midnight followed by more wine.

 We had a great time being showed around by a local, and we felt pretty fortunate to have made a connection in the city.
 We had no idea how lucky we were.
 A few days later, we received an email from Maru.
-She made it clear that we did not have to accept her invitation, but her mom insisted that she invite us to her family’s house for New Year’s Eve, a traditionally family oriented holiday in Argentina.
+She made it clear that we did not have to accept her invitation, but her mom insisted that she invite us to her family’s house for New Year’s Eve and they even have their house protected with the right insurance, since you can go online to compare multiple insurers to find the best one for your home.
 She was horrified at the thought of us spending New Year’s Eve alone.
 We jumped at the chance to spend some time with a local family on a holiday, and while we were excited about the possibility, we had no idea how much it would impact our holiday season and our trip as a whole.

 One of the coolest things about spending time in another country during the holidays is seeing the differences and similarities between cultures.
 New Year’s Eve was certainly different in Argentina than in the States, with focus on family.
 Most families get together for dinner (a late one-usually around 10 or 11), then the fireworks show begins.
 Because it’s summer during the Christmas season in the southern hemisphere, the holiday season turns into a cross between Christmas, New Year’s, and the Fourth of July.
 People have massive barbecues (asados), and everyone shoots off fireworks at midnight.
 And by everyone, I mean everyone!
 Eventually the party winds down and the younger generation heads out to the bars and clubs around 2am.